MaraRinn/WOLF-Tutorial/wiki_page.md

 2. Open that USI archive and copy all the things inside the GameData folder into the KSP GameData folder
 3. Also download [Community Resource Pack][CRPRELEASES] - you'll need this for resources to actually be available.
 Download "Unstable Release 112.0.1-bleeding-edge.1" or "CRP 1.4.2".
 The "bleeding-edge.2" version is missing all the resource definition files
 4. As with the USI collection, open the archive, then move the CommunityResourcePack folder from the GameData folder in the archive to the KSP GameData folder (overwriting the CommunityResourcePack that came with USI)
-5. I recommend you install the [Bon Voyage][BonVoyageAddon] addon, it will be very useful for managing rovers later (it will save you hours of driving rovers around)
+5. I recommend you install the [Bon Voyage][BonVoyageAddon] addon, it will be very useful for managing rovers later (it will save you hours of driving rovers around, crashing them, and having to reload a save game)

 As for where to find the KSP GameData folder, it depends on your platform, and how you installed KSP.
 Check out the [KSP Wiki page on where to find the "root" directory][KSPROOTDIR] -- the GameData folder is inside that "root" directory (it's not actually called "root" that's just another name for the "top level" directory, which is likely called "Kerbal Space Program").